admin-shell-io/aas-test-engines/README.md

 aas_test_engines check_server http://my-server.com/api/v3.0 https://admin-shell.io/aas/API/3/0/AssetAdministrationShellRepositoryServiceSpecification/SSP-002 --header 'Authorization: Basic YWxhZGRpbjpvcGVuc2VzYW1l'
 ```

-If you need a more sophisticated authorization mechanism, you should use the Python module interface and provide your own `aas_test_engines.http.HttpClient` class.
+If you need a more sophisticated authentication mechanism, you should use the Python module interface and provide your own `aas_test_engines.http.HttpClient` class.

 ## Python Module Interface
 <a name="python-interface"></a>